xchem/ProjectManagement/README.md

 ## Last Steps:
 Go to the [Main Projects kanban](https://github.com/orgs/xchem/projects/1) and move the card to whereever it needs to go in from triage.

+## To Do:
+- Discuss how we can implement milestones?